hwclass/jquery.responcy/README.md

 ## jquery.responcy 1.0.2

 It is designed to be worked with Bootstrap.
-Its equal plugin is interchange plugin for Foundation.
+It does the same thing like interchange plugin for Foundation.

 ### usage (HTML)
 ```html